 In the wild, a tortoise will actually be preparing for hibernation almost as soon as the last one ends!
 A tortoise must build up sufficient reserves of body fat, vitamins and water over the summer to last over winter.
 This means that you should not think about hibernation as it gets colder, but during summertime.
 Hibernation is a dangerous period for a tortoise, and they must be fit and healthy to survive – this is why adequate preparation is necessary.
 In mid-August, it is worthwhile getting a vet or reptile specialist to assess your tortoise’s health – if they give the all clear, you can let them hibernate this year.
 If not, do not let them hibernate.

-Preparing for Hibernation
+Preparing a tortoise for hibernation

 If you’ve decided to let your tortoise hibernate over winter, you can continue mostly caring for them as normal until late-October.
 However, because our summers are shorter than in the Mediterranean (where most pet tortoises are from), you should bring them inside into a vivarium, with a heat lamp, once the nights start getting colder.
 This is to artificially extend their summer, and keep them active and feeding until it is time to hibernate – if they start to slow down too early, they may not have enough body stores of fat for a prolonged hibernation.